Student Recruitment ServicesMain Student Recruitment Services for International Studies

 Marketing and media kits providers

 Becoming visible on a global scale requires advertising and making information about programs available.
 Specialized companies like HigherEdMe build advertising campaigns on social networks, insert articles and ads in magazines, newspapers, manage email flows.
 Some of them list all programs available in the world with search engines, and ask universities to pay to be listed or to be contacted.

-Schools and Universities also participate in local fairs to meet students.
+Schools and Universities also participate in local fairs to meet students (see the example of Access MBA).
 This can be a series of face-to-face meetings between students and recruiters or this can simply be a booth displaying all programs from a university with a local alumni who explains his/her past experience.